The Infrastructure of Trust¶

 The configuration of the federation is published by the Trust Anchor within its Entity Configuration, it is available at the well-known web path corresponding to .well-known/openid-federation.

 All the participants in the federation MUST obtain the federation configuration before entering the operational phase, and they MUST keep it up-to-date.
-The federation configuration is the Trust Anchor's Entity Configuration, it contains the public keys for signature operations and the maximum number of Intermediates allowed between a Leaf and the Trust Anchor (max_path_length).
+The federation configuration is the Trust Anchor's Entity Configuration, it contains the public keys for signature operations.

 Below is a non-normative example of a Trust Anchor Entity Configuration, where each parameter is documented in the OpenID Federation specification: